evanwill/hello-arduino-b/content/4-buzz.md

 title: Light Theremin
 nav: Buzz
 gallery: true
+topics: Piezo; Photoresistor; Tone Function
+description: Time to make some buzz!
+Let's build a "light theremin" that changes pitch using a photoresistor.
 ---

-Time to make some buzz!
-Let's build a light theremin.

 For this project you will need some jumper wires, a piezo, a 10k ohm resistor, and a photoresistor.